Indianapolis Employment Lawyers

 - Don’t Quit Your Job – Taking legal action against your employer doesn’t mean you have to quit your job, and quitting your job might be bad for your case.

 If you believe your rights as a worker have been violated, you should reach out to a lawyer for help.
-At Cleveland Lehner Cassidy, we can add clarity to your situation and help you understand your rights and how your employer may be held liable for violating them.
+At Cleveland Lehner Cassidy, we can add clarity to your situation.
+Our employment attorneys in Indianapolis can help you understand your rights and how to hold your employer liable for violating them.